ZARIT BURDEN INTERVIEW (ZBI)

 Conceptual Framework

 The focus of the ZBI from the outset was on the subjective impact that providing assistance to a family member with dementia or other chronic health or mental health problem has on the caregiver’s life.
+The ZBI looks at the psychological, social, health, and financial impact experienced by caregivers.
 Caregiving leads to changes in the relationship of caregiver and care receiver, which may upend the pattern of exchanges of support and affection.
-Caregiving may also come to dominate a caregiver’s time, and diminish opportunities for engaging in valued activities with family, friends or at work that provide enjoyment and meaning.
+Caregiving may also come to dominate a caregiver’s time and diminish opportunities for engaging in valued activities with family, friends or at work that provide enjoyment and meaning.
 These are the areas assessed by the ZBI.

 Caregivers’ subjective experiences of care are related to but also independent of the type and frequency of care tasks or patients’ symptoms.
 Although it is important to identify the types of stressors occurring in a care situation, caregivers will vary considerably in how much subjective impact stressors have on their lives.
 Some caregivers may report high subjective burden even though providing only small amount of care, whereas other caregivers may be giving extensive amounts of care yet report little burden.
 Subjective burden arises due to care-related stressors, but the extent of burden depends on the psychological, social, and financial resources available to a caregiver and the caregiver’s relationship to the care receiver.
 Furthermore, the decisions caregivers make, such as seeking help or placing the care recipient in an institutional setting, are likely to be influenced most directly by feelings of the impact that providing care has had on their life.
 Additionally, subjective burden is a critical dimension for assessing outcomes of interventions.
 An intervention may successfully lower levels of care-related stressors, yet caregivers may not experience relief from their perceived burden (e.g., Zarit, Zarit, & Reever, 1982).

 The ZBI differs from symptom or problem checklists.
-Checklists typically assess the occurrence of problems and the degree of upset or distress caregivers experience when a problem occurs which are important dimensions of caregivers’ experiences.
-The ZBI focuses on different aspects of caregiving, specifically, the impact of providing care on caregivers’ lives, including their relationship with the care receiver, emotional well-being, social and family life, finances and feelings of control of their life.
+Checklists typically assess the occurrence of problems and the degree of upset or distress caregivers experience when a problem occurs, which are important dimensions of caregivers’ experiences.
+Other checklists, such as the Memory and Behavior Problems Checklist (MBPC), identify the types of stressors occurring in a care situation, such as memory or behavior problems.
+But caregivers vary considerably in how they responded to stressors.
+The ZBI focuses on different aspects of caregiving, specifically, the impact of providing care on caregivers’ lives, including their relationship with the care receiver, emotional well-being, social and family life, finances, and feelings of control of their life.
 The ZBI also differs from measures of depression or other emotional distress.
 Depression is one possible outcome of caregiving, but many caregivers report little or no depressive symptoms.
 By contrast, burden is integrally embedded within the caregiving experience, and so burden provides a more direct and specific assessment of the subjective impact of providing care than depression.
-That’s not to suggest that all caregivers experience burden, but rather there is the potential for all caregiving circumstances to generate feelings of burden.
+That’s not to suggest that all caregivers experience burden, but rather the daily tasks and challenges caregivers face have the potential for generating feelings of burden.

 The ZBI can be considered as a cumulative risk measure.
 Higher scores indicate that caregiving has a greater impact on the caregiver’s life.
 As such, the ZBI combines different aspects or dimensions of caregivers’ reactions to their involvement.
 The ZBI can be used in research or clinical settings when a single summary measure of appraisals of the impact of caregiving is needed.
 Applications of the ZBI include assessing risk, tracking changes over time, and measuring treatment outcomes.